Leveraging Variational Autoencoders for Parameterized MMSE Estimation: Example Application: Channel Estimation

 The number of \acp{cc}, kernel size, and latent dimension are different for every system configuration and are found by a random search over the hyperparameter space by searching for the combination that yields the highest value for~\eqref{eq:dec-like-diag}~\cite{Bergstra2012}.
 We perform the random search with the help of the \textit{Tune} package~\cite{Liaw2018}.
 We use 2D \acp{cl} in the \ac{mimo} case and 1D \acp{cl} in the \ac{simo} case.
-A batch size of 128, a learning rate of $7\cdot 10^{-4}$ in combination with Adam~\cite{Kingma2019}, and a stride of two in the \acp{cl} are used.
+A batch size of $128$, a learning rate of $7\cdot 10^{-4}$ in combination with Adam~\cite{Kingma2019}, and a stride of two in the \acp{cl} are used.
+Overall, we found the estimation performance is robust regarding the selected \ac{vae} architecture as long as it contains enough layers and model parameters for the considered problem.
 We implement the \acp{dnn} with PyTorch and refer the reader to the simulation code for further details.
 Additionally, we experimented with \ac{bn} and its variants to determine how we can achieve the best performance~\cite{Ioffe2015, Salimans2016a, Ba2016}.
 We achieve the best performance with \ac{bn} as is proposed in~\cite{Ioffe2015}.
 The only important point is to consider a large enough batch size to limit the variance of the stochastic gradient.
 We additionally use the method of free bits during the training as described in~\cite{Kingma2019}.